DirtyEwok/TheGridRacingClub/replit.md

-# Xbox Racing Club Management System
+# The Grid Racing Club Management System

 ## Overview

-This is a full-stack web application for managing an Xbox racing club, built with React, TypeScript, and Express.
+This is a full-stack web application for managing The Grid Racing Club, built with React, TypeScript, and Express.
 The system allows members to register for racing events, view race schedules, and manage their participation in upcoming races.
-The application features a modern, racing-themed UI with a dark design optimized for gaming communities.
+The application features a modern, racing-themed UI with a black background design optimized for gaming communities.

 ## User Preferences